The #1 Fabric to Avoid, According to Science

 Toxic chemicals aside, synthetic fabrics simply don't breathe, and anyone who's worn polyester on a hot summer day is probably well aware of that.
 The fabric also traps odors, which Popular Science explained in an article.
 Not to go into too much gory detail, but skin germs found in sweat feast on chemicals, which synthetic fibers can't absorb, therefore creating an environment for smelly bacteria to grow.
 All signs point to polyester being the number one worst fabric for skin.

-Any fabric made to be wrinkle-resistant (even non-synthetic ones) get their wrinkle-free powers from a hazardous chemical called formaldehyde.
-ScienceDaily reported that greener methods are being investigated, but in the meantime, if you're tempted to purchase an item based on this quality, we suggest sticking with natural fabrics and grabbing the steamer instead.
+Any fabric made to be wrinkle-resistant (even non-synthetic ones) get its wrinkle-free powers from a hazardous chemical called formaldehyde.
+ScienceDaily reported that greener methods are being investigated, but in the meantime if you're tempted to purchase an item based on this quality, we suggest sticking with natural fabrics and grabbing the steamer instead.

 The reason that vintage clothing can be harmful to skin is simple.
 According to Ava Shamban of Everyday Health, "Old fabrics and furs that have not been cleaned properly or not been stored in a dust-free garment bag can harbor years' worth of dust and dander that can really raise a rash."
 Do yourself a favor, and get your newly acquired vintage piece thoroughly cleaned before wearing.